 You would think they would be easy but it took me awhile to get the method down to where beginner painters could master it in no time.

 I confess, I gave up on the leaves.
 I need to practice those until I find a method that I like but in the interim we will be content with the flowers grabbing our attention so effectively that we won’t notice the leaves.
 Agreed?

 At the end of this post I also have a video of me painting a few different ones so you can see how to mix it up to get a variety of flowers.

-I start with making a V with the chisel edge of my brush then I make a long wiggle stroke along the top edge of my poppy.
+Start with drawing a V with the chisel edge of the brush then make a long wiggle stroke along the top edge of my poppy.
 The yellow is on the top.

-I let that sit for just a moment, let it dry some as I want the next stroke to have some definite contrast.
-If I start my next petal too soon it may blend in too much.
+3. Let it dry some as you want the next stroke to have some definite contrast.
+If you start the next petal too soon it may blend in too much.

 I know you will enjoy the video even more.

 Most of these supplies should also be available at your local hobby/craft store.